 Most of New Mexico is magical but Taos and Santa Fe (the people, the vistas, the light, the food) are two really special places.
 That said aim to make it to Santa Fe by the afternoon so you have enough time to walk around and enjoy it.
 Speaking of which, we stayed on the plaza at the Hotel St Francis because it's super central; if you have more time, there are plenty of resorts (hello, Hacienda at Hotel Santa Fe and Rosewood) if you want to get away from it all.

 DAY 4: SANTA FE TO MARFA (~450 miles)

 You can’t really say you went to Santa Fe until you have a full-on Southwest breakfast.
 A lot of people swear by Tia Sophia’s and The Pantry, but we loved the all-out nature of both the food and décor at Café Pasqual’s.
 The décor in Pasqual’s is thoroughly New Mexican — papier-mâché trucks and dried chiles hanging around.
 The Café Pasqual’s menu is an eclectic mix of New Mexican food so we had the waiter bring us the three most popular dishes: papas fritas, chile relleno, and huevos motuleños.
 If breakfast burrito history is more you speed, head to Tia Sophia's which is the alleged birthplace of that very dish!

-Eat enough so you’re full enough to last you for hours and caffeinated enough you don’t go into a food coma, because the drive to Marfa is long.
+Eat enough so you’re full enough to last you for hours and caffeinated enough you don’t slip into a food coma, because the drive to Marfa is long.
 Don’t fret if you don’t know Marfa – it’s a small town in the Texas desert that became a minimalist and modern art mecca thanks to the longtime presence of Donald Judd and his foundation.
 It is in the middle of absolutely nowhere it feels like a cleaned-up, miniature, warm-weather take on San Francisco.